dilawar/PlotDigitizer/README.md

 # Limitations

-This application has following limitations:
+This application has the following limitations:

 - Only b/w images are supported for now.
 Color images will be converted to grayscale upon reading.
 - Each plot should have only one trajectory.